-1) Recreational spear fishing should not be conducted in the presence of sharks.

-b.
-If fish have been speared, then the dive should be terminated as quickly as possible.

-c.
-If sharks become aggressive, divers should drop any fish on stringers.

-2) Recreational divers should not plan spear fishing dives on sites that are known shark aggregation areas.3) Divers who aren't spear fishing may dive with sharks, but should terminate dives when sharks become aggressive.

-a.
-Possible signs of aggression include rapid and/or erratic movement, circling, and bumping.4) Scientific divers conducting research may spear fish around sharks.
+- 1) Recreational spear fishing should not be conducted in the presence of sharks. - a.
+If sharks appear after spear fishing has begun, spear fishing activities should cease. - b.
+If fish have been speared, then the dive should be terminated as quickly as possible. - c.
+If sharks become aggressive, divers should drop any fish on stringers. - 2) Recreational divers should not plan spear fishing dives on sites that are known shark aggregation areas. - 3) Divers who aren't spear fishing may dive with sharks, but should terminate dives when sharks become aggressive. - a.
+Possible signs of aggression include rapid and/or erratic movement, circling, and bumping. - 4) Scientific divers conducting research may spear fish around sharks.

-a.
-One member of the buddy team must act as a "guard" as the other member of the buddy team spear fishes.

-b.
-The "guard" must carry some sort of appropriate implement - such as the blunt end of a pole spear - to ward off sharks.

-c.
-Sharks should not be stabbed with any sharp implement.
+- a.
+One member of the buddy team must act as a "guard" as the other member of the buddy team spear fishes. - b.
+The "guard" must carry some sort of appropriate implement such as the blunt end of a pole spear to ward off sharks. - c.
+Sharks should not be stabbed with any sharp implement. - d.

-d.
 When sharks express interest in the spear fishing team by approaching or showing any signs of aggression, the dive should be terminated.